Chemical Bonding

 Intermediate types of bonding

-To take an example, the electronegativity value for sodium has been calculated as 0.93, whereas the electronegativity value for chlorine has been calculated as 3.16.
-This gives a difference in electronegativity between these two elements of 2.23, indicating that the chemical bonds formed between sodium and chlorine atoms will be strongly ionic in nature.
+A commonly used rule of thumb predicts that bonds created between the atoms of two different elements will be ionic in nature if the difference in electronegativity between them is 1.7 or greater; otherwise it will be covalent in nature.
+For example, the electronegativity value for sodium is 0.93, whereas the electronegativity value for chlorine is 3.16, giving a difference in electronegativity between these two elements of 2.23.
+This suggests that the chemical bonds formed between sodium and chlorine atoms will be strongly ionic in nature.